 A report must disclose the amount of each contribution or the value and nature of any in-kind contribution, as well as the name and address of the individual or political committee making the contribution, and the date of the contribution.
-(Detailed information about a contributor is not required to be reported if the contributor contributed \$50 or less during the reporting period.)
+(Detailed information about a contributor is not required to be reported if the contributor contributed \$110 or less during the reporting period.
+However, all contributions made electronically must be itemized with this information.)